backstage/backstage/docs/frontend-system/architecture/08-naming-patterns.md

 }
 ```

-### Extension Inputs
+## Extension Inputs

-Extension inputs do not have naming patterns for all kind of inputs, but there are some specific use-cases where we encourage to use a recognizable input name.
+Extension inputs do not have naming patterns for all types of input, but there are some specific use-cases where we encourage using a recognizable input name.

 | Name       | Description                                                                                                                                                   |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |